Wenqi-Ge/wenqi-ge.github.io/_pages/about.md

   - /about.html
 ---

-I will pursue my Ph.D. at HKU's [Agentic Intelligence Lab](https://agentic-intelligence-lab.org/), under the guidance of Prof. [Jiayu CHEN](https://www.dase.hku.hk/people/j-y-chen).
+I am a PhD student at HKU's [Agentic Intelligence Lab](https://agentic-intelligence-lab.org/), under the guidance of Prof. [Jiayu CHEN](https://www.dase.hku.hk/people/j-y-chen).
 Currently, I am an intern at LimX Dynamics, focusing on reinforcement learning for humanoid whole-body control.

 <!-- Prior to this, I earned my Master’s degree from the RCV Lab at Southern University of Science and Technology, where I was mentored by Prof. Hong ZHANG. -->